JaKooLit/Fedora-Hyprland/README.md

 #### WARNING! nwg-look takes long time to install.
 - nwg-look is a utility to costumize your GTK theme.
 It's a LXAppearance like.
 Its a good tool though but this package is entirely optional

+### ✨ Costumize the packages and COPR Repos
+- insde the install-scripts folder, you can edit 00-hypr-pkgs.sh, copr.sh

 ### ✨ to run
 > clone this repo by using git.
 Change directory, make executable and run the script
 ```bash